AtricoSoftware/Atrico.Lib.CommandLineParser/README.md

 Having looked around, nothing I can find fits my requirements exactly.
 An old library I wrote years ago did exactly what I wanted so this is a refactored version using attributes to specify options

 ## Features
+Windows powershell like command line, Options can be given by position and/or name.
+Options can be specified by the minimum unique name.

 ## Syntax